jomaway/typst-teacher-templates/ttt-utils/lib/assignments.typ

   /// - otherwise the given number will be used.
   /// -> int | auto | none
   points: auto,
   /// direction of the options.
-Get's passed to typst `stack` function.
+Gets passed to typst `stack` function.
   dir: ttb,
 ) = {
   let answers = if (type(answers) == array ) { answers } else { (answers,) }